 How Much Fat Should You Eat Per Day?

-But nutrition and health recommendations also look beyond quantifiable value and advocate its intake based on quality, as some fats pack on more than just calories, but provide worthy nutrients and benefits.
+But nutrition and health recommendations also look beyond quantifiable value and advocate its intake based on quality.
+Some fats pack on more than just calories and provide worthy nutrients and benefits.

 Unsaturated fats are broken down into monounsaturated (MUFAs) and polyunsaturated fatty acids (PUFAs):

-Eat Fat and Lose It, Too
+How to Eat Fat and Lose It, Too

-So you may be wondering, "How much fat should I eat to lose weight?" or even more specifically, "How many grams of fat per day to lose weight?"
+So you may be wondering, "How much fat should I eat to lose weight?"
+Or even more specifically, "How many grams of fat per day to lose weight?"